 - If I encounter a financial emergency, do I have anything on reserve to draw from?

-- Am I paying interest on credit cards?
+- Am I paying any interest on credit cards?

-- I really don’t care about money, I just want to automate this whole thing!
+- I really don’t care about the nuts-and-bolts – I just want to automate this whole thing!

 - How do I balance retirement savings with living a full life now?